 Keys, wallet, phone.
-When you head out the door, that’s all you really need.
+When you head out the door, besides your travel backpack, that’s all you really need.
 Heck, sometimes when you travel, you don’t even have a set of keys or your phone.
 Truly minimalist travel and carry on packing is all about getting rid of the gear you don’t need and slimming down the stuff you can’t live without.
 And, like it or not, every traveler needs a wallet.

 Stop lugging around a subway sandwich loyalty card-filled monstrosity.
 Streamline your travel wallet, and who knows‚ it might streamline the rest of your life.
 Here are a few tips to help you pick out a great lightweight, functional travel wallet that can protect your valuables, take a beating, and look great doing it.